alloylab/appfolio-addons-chrome-ext/README.md

 2. Markdown Support for Notes

 #### UI Cleanup
-1. Increases width of main container to leverage space on wide screens, a number of items that are annoying in the UI.
+1. Increases width of main container to leverage space on wide screens, a number of items are hidden that are annoying in the UI.
-2. Changes the link for Rental Applications on Dashboard from the report to the applications page
+2. Changes the link for Rental Applications on Dashboard from the report to the applications page.

-Here is screenshot of the Dashboard
+Here is a screenshot of the Dashboard

 ![notes markdown](images/screenshot1.png)

 #### Mark Down for Notes
-Enhances notes section Appfolio to support markdown
+Enhances notes section in Appfolio to support markdown

 [Markdown Guide](https://www.markdownguide.org/)